cssnr/env-json-action/README.md

 - [Support](#Support)
 - [Contributing](#Contributing)

-Convert an Environment File to or from JSON for Outputs or Writing to a File.
+Convert Environment File, Data or Keys, to or from, JSON Data or File.

+Also allows masking the data as secret (only viable for source files since inputs are exposed).

 > [!NOTE]
 > Please submit a [Feature Request](https://github.com/cssnr/env-json-action/discussions/categories/feature-requests)